How Music Training Impacts Brain Function

 The more I read about music study, the more I am convinced that we need to be serious about including it in our children’s education.
-There are a variety of ways to achieve this, without being accomplished musicians ourselves.
-If you are stumped about the best way to begin music study in your homeschool, perhaps this post would help.
-Also consider:
+There are a variety of ways to achieve this, without being an accomplished musician yourself.
+Here are step-by-step instructions for beginning music study homeschool,

 - Checking the bargain racks of any music store – classical music compilations are almost always available at a very reasonable price.

 - Borrowing music from your public library.

 - Learning about composers and listening to their music while studying the time period in which they lived.
 That is what we do.

 - Including hymn study (and listening) as part of your devotions time and/or family rest times.